1 day course – level 1+(2) – 4h – Price: 2100:-

 At Gusty, you will learn the most important signals and you will be aware that they often come out to be very handy.
 The girl on the picture shows the sign for “I want to land my kite”.
 So when’re done kiting and want to land your kite, simply do the land-my-kite-sign and get someones attention.
 Hopefully there will be someone there to help you right away.
 Handy when it’s windy!

-Click on A, B or C to get a quick lesson in wind theory and aerodynamics, always good to be somewhat prepared before taking a kite lesson 🙂
+Click on A, B or C to get a quick lesson in wind theory and aeronautics.
+It never hurts to come some what prepared for your kite lesson 🙂

 Although you will learn to kite under safe conditions, there are sometimes unforeseen situations where the kite becomes difficult to manage, such as if the kite catch an unexpected strong gust or if the lines get all tangled, making the kite unmanoeuvrable.
 Fortunately, all modern kites are equipped with security systems that can be activated in a emergency.
 One can compare the security of a kite with a life insurance, you’d rather not use the systems, but sometimes we’re eternally grateful to have the possibility to just let go of the kite.
 Unfortunately it is not uncommon that kiters literally spoken don’t even bother to learn how the security systems are used, since they are so rarely used.
 However, the one who has learned the safety systems, will be grateful in the event of a dangerous situation.
 An instructor has a certain responsibility for you as a student why we always do a thorough review of a kites safety systems before we move on to exercises in the water.